Skip to main content

 CLI push

-npx wrify push hello.py
+npx wrfi push hello.py

-npx wrify push file.ts --key YOUR_API_KEY
+npx wrfi push file.ts --key Your-API-Key # permanent

 Zero dependencies.
 Detects language from file extension.
 Supports --title, --type, --key, --url.
 Also reads WRIFY_URL and WRIFY_API_KEY environment variables.